 Beauty Logo Ideas:

-Pink and black strikes a perfect balance between playful and elegant.
-The tulip icon emphasizes gentleness, which offsets a bold all caps font.
-The Cardo typeface typically used by classicists and medievalists makes this an apt choice for a brand that creates enduring beauty products.
+Pink and black strike a perfect balance between playful and elegant.
+The tulip icon emphasizes gentleness, which offsets a bold all-caps font.
+The Cardo typeface, typically used by classicists and medievalists, makes this an apt choice for a brand that creates enduring beauty products.

-Delicate lines and a warm rose shade combine to form a beauty logo with a feminine feel.
+Delicate lines and a warm rose shade combine to form a beauty logo with a traditionally feminine feel.
 The Parisienne typeface, inspired by a vintage bra ad, is flirty but still tasteful.
 Resembling a flower or the sun with rays pointing outward, the icon reinforces the idea of radiant beauty.

 This minimalist logo would look lovely on bottles and jars, making it a great choice for a cosmetics brand.
-The butterfly icon, with its two-toned wings, generates interest while the Lusitana typeface, inspired by a classic Portuguese poem, adds a hint of romance.
+The butterfly icon, with its two-toned wings and pops of bright pink, generates interest, while the Lusitana typeface, inspired by a classic Portuguese poem, adds a hint of romance.

-This logo, with its old style Crimson Text typeface and icon resembling a blooming almond branch, reminds one of flowers pressed in a book.
-A sweet logo for an artisanal beauty brand known for its organic, cruelty-free products that will appeal to modern buyers.
+The old-style Crimson Text typeface adds a vintage element to this design, and the icon, resembling a blooming almond branch, reminds one of flowers pressed in a book.
+The gray color scheme adds a professional touch for an artisanal beauty brand known for its organic, cruelty-free products.

 A logo comprising manicured brows and glamorous eyelashes works well for a beauty salon or spa where clients put their feet up and relax while they enjoy a variety of treatments.
-The purple Frank Ruhl Libre font stands out starkly against the tan background, creating a striking logo.
+The Frank Ruhl Libre typeface is modern and trendy, while the dark blue and tan colors create a striking logo.

-The Playfair Display Bold font has broad strokes, which make it an excellent choice for a logo.
-The icon is also an interesting choice.
-At first glance, it resembles a Hibiscus; however, the flower's style could also double up as a mascara wand, making this a lovely logo for a premium make-up brand.
+The Playfair Display typeface, with its broad strokes, is an excellent choice for a logo.
+The purple color choice evokes luxury.
+At first glance, the icon resembles a Hibiscus; however, the flower's style could also double up as a mascara wand, making this a lovely logo for a premium make-up brand.

-A bowl with a flower hovering above it is a simple but effective logo for an all-natural beauty brand that produces handmade soaps, cosmetics, and more.
+A bowl and a flower is a simple but effective logo for an all-natural beauty brand that produces handmade soaps, cosmetics, and more.
 The curves of the El Messiri typeface echo the lovely shape of the face and body.
-Suitable for a body-positive beauty brand.
+The light pink background is a good choice for a body-positive beauty brand.